 Those long summer days need some creative thinking to keep the family entertained.
-This page has 7 ideas that will see those hours fly by.
+This page has 7 ideas for garden sports that will see those hours fly by.
 Instead of watching the TV or mobile phone screens, get the family enjoying physical activities instead!

 I have covered the main options for the best outdoor trampolines in the linked article.
 These are brilliant ways to keep family members of all ages entertained… and I’m including mum and dad in that!